inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 2976)[```none
-But what cutoff is there tae crop an claim the self disconnective, the life I love, it winnae stop, consciousness being collective.
+Fae what cutoff is there tae crop an claim the self disconnective?
-I nae resent the lucky who
+The life I love, it winnae stop, consciousness being collective.
+As instruments, we're uninformed a lower order tae what's planned, fae love hae killed me when you formed an when I breathed by it's demand.
+But still, I've one thing left tae do
-hasnae prophecy tae fulfill,
+I've prophecy tae self-fulfil
-a curse I've brought ower tae you, tae die by what you love, or kill.
+a cursed belief wiheld frae you, tae die by what I love, or kill.
-Sure, I am nae the killing sort, but if I was, it's circled track, fae love isnae a sure support an love destroyed destroys you back.
+Sure, I am nae the killing sort, but if I was, it's circled track, as love isnae a sure support an love destroyed destroys you back."
-As instruments, we're uninformed a lower order tae what's planned, fae love hae killed me when you formed an when am breathed by it's demand.
 At this a shock runs through us two, an eager tae keep me around you pull me tight til neck's askew